lazy-media/Reactive-Resume/CONTRIBUTING.md

 # Contributing to Reactive Resume

+## THIS CONTRIBUTING GUIDE NEEDS TO BE UPDATED AS THE DEV VERSION DOES NOT SEEM TO WORK.

 ## Getting the project set up locally

 There are a number of Docker Compose examples that are suitable for a wide variety of deployment strategies depending on your use-case.
 All the examples can be found in the `tools/compose` folder.